Things People Tend to Forget to Pack When Moving

-In today’s post, the local and international movers at Star International Movers share the things that people tend to forget when packing for a move.
+In today’s post, the local and international movers at Star Moving Solutions share the things that people tend to forget when packing for a move.

 An average homeowner has just enough important documents to fill a single briefcase or binder.
 If you have more, prepare a document box and clearly label it as such.
 The following are the types of documents that fall in this category:

 Personal Documents — These are documents that can be used to establish your personal identity, and are typically issued by the government.
 This includes passports, birth and marriage certificates, driving licenses, diplomas, professional qualifications and school records.

 Employment Documents — These include contracts and performance evaluation reports.

 House Documents — This includes property deeds, insurance policies, rental agreements and mortgage documents.

 Financial Documents — This includes loan documents, bank statements and tax-related documents.